Haixing-Hu/rollup-builder/README.md

         summaryOnly: true,
       }
       ```
-    - `plugins` (\[object\]): the additional Rollup plugins.
+    - `plugins: [object]`: the additional [Rollup] plugins.
 If this field is not
       specified, the default value is an empty array.

 ## <span id="mix-default-named">Mixing Default and Named Exports</span>

-If an ESM module has both default export and named exports, the rollup cannot
+If an ESM module has both default export and named exports, [Rollup] cannot
 handle it correctly.
 For example, the following is a source ESM module:
 ```js
 export { Foo, Bar };